scala/scala3/docs/docs/reference/contextual/multiversal-equality.md

 ```scala
   def contains[U >: T](x: U): Boolean
 ```
-This generic version of `contains` admits exactly the same applications as the `contains(x: Any)` definition we started with.
+This generic version of `contains` is the one used in the current version of admits exactly the same applications as the `contains(x: Any)` definition we started with.
 But we can make it more useful (i.e. restrictive) by adding an `Eql` parameter:
 ```scala
   def contains[U >: T](x: U) given Eql[T, U]: Boolean // (1)
 ```